davidpaps/CV/README.md

 ---

 I’m a junior full-stack developer with a passion for problem solving and an eagerness to continue to learn.
-I am keen to combine my previous experience with new programming skills to contribute to solving real-world problems, currently I'm working on a [_Covid-19 Mapper_](https://covid-mapper.herokuapp.com/) to provide information on the current pandemic.
+I am keen to combine my previous experience with new programming skills to contribute to solving real-world problems.
+Currently I'm working on a [_Covid-19 Mapper_](https://covid-mapper.herokuapp.com/) to provide information on the current pandemic.
 I am also part of the winning team for the June 2020 Hack for Heroes [_Hackathon_](https://github.com/davidpaps/pocket_positivity_hackathon).

 ### Background

 Before starting Makers Academy, I spent 7+ years in the medical field helping patients strategise treatment options for chronic spinal injuries.
 The role encompassed problem solving, a superb attention to detail, interpreting complex data and breaking it down into smaller components.
 I have always enjoyed puzzle games in my spare time, and after discovering Codewars I was immediately hooked on cracking these algorithmic riddles.
 I noticed there were similarities between programming and the aspects of my previous role where I excelled, and knew that this was a career meant for me!
+I have a kept a weekly [_Blog_](https://dev.to/davidpaps) documenting this career transition.

 ---